Maria-Belova/blueberries/README.md

 # willberries
-This is the page of  online store "Willberries"
+This is the page of  online store "Blueberries"